daleonpz/Research-Project/chapter3.md

 Table: Initial settings and estimations

+In table 3.2 are presented the results for the final position.
+The absolute error for distance is less than 0.7cm, and  less than $2.75^\circ$ for angle.
+On the other hand, the relative error for distance and angle is, in the worst case, 14.17% and 257.89% respectively.

                     1               2               3               4               5
 ------------        ------          --------        --------        ------          ----------
 Distance            4.8             4.2             8.8             5.2             5.90